Messier Marathon La Palma 2018

 At the viewpoint of the Mirador itself there are a few people with telescopes, but they don’t have any shelter from the northern wind, so it’s not a suitable place for us.
 Moreover because the view to the east is blocked by rocks.
 A little further down the road we park across a footpath, take our gear out and walk up.
 It takes a while to find a location that provides sufficient shelter and also has good all-round visibility, but finally we settle for a spot that appears adequate enough.

 Stellarium indicates that M30 should be possible from here, although there is a hill that blocks a few degrees of horizon.
-We start setting up, this time under harsh conditions because some more wind can be felt and it’s colder too.
+We start setting up, this time under harsh conditions because the wind is more fierce and it’s colder too.
 The surface consists of gravel here and the strong wind makes the dust look like snow in front of our head lamps.
 Nowhere the surface is truly flat and for observing I therefore have to sit on my knees for the rest of the night… Not a pleasant perspective.

 A short pause

-Because of our relocation, a lot of time was lost, time that could otherwise have been spent on sleeping for example.
+Because of our relocation, a lot of time was lost, time that could otherwise have been spent on sleeping.
 Nevertheless, we take a moment to observe Omega Centauri, which is now culminating.
 Truly, it’s a fantastic sight: more than 100,000 stars packed together in a single view, how bizarre…

-After that, without having taken a break, I continue with the list and I’m still on schedule when M83 (1:59) slides into view.
-The galaxy is large with a compact, bright core and the bar can just be seen, but the spiral arms remain hard, even from this location.
+After that, without having taken a break, I continue with the list and I’m still on schedule when M83 (1:59) moves into view.
+The galaxy is large with a compact, bright core and the bar can just be seen, but the spiral arms are very difficult, even from this location.